weathertopper/budget-abacus/README.md

 There is an `Update` `button` that updates `defaults.json` with the appropriate `Catalog` and `Expected Cost` values.
 It is enabled whenever the table is changed.

 Possible Errors:
- - `Catagory` must be a unique non-empty string
+ - `Category` must be a unique non-empty string
  - `Expected` must be dollar amount > 0

 ### Step Three